martiadrogue/atom-config/README.md

 environment.
 A copy of my ~/.atom/ directory, there is all config files to code in php, javascript, etc.

+Each environment has its own branch.
+Theses branch are called like features are usually named, branch's purpose, slash and name of the environment in a url's notation, for example, environment/php.

 Packages used are in package.list file, you can replace that list for your own by calling